Statistical measurement of illicit financial flows

 —-

-Conceptual Framework for the Statistical Measurement of Illicit Financial Flows reflects the approved concepts and standards, and the Framework was endorsed by the member States and international organizations at the 53rd Session of the United Nations Statistical Commission -—
+Conceptual Framework for the Statistical Measurement of IFFs which was endorsed by all member States at the UN Statistical Commission in March 2022 -—

 – ‒